How To Tell If A Cucumber Is Bad? 4 Characteristic Signs You Should Know

 Where To Buy

 It’s also worth noting that cucumbers will gradually lose their freshness and taste if stored at low temperatures.
-So rather than choosing cucumber in the supermarket, you should visit farmer’s markets.
+So, rather than picking cucumbers in the supermarket, you should visit farmer’s markets.

 We do not recommend buying cucumbers online since they may bruise easily, affecting the flavor and texture.